TheCowboyAI/nixos-yubikey/help.md

    - [[https://www.forgesi.net/gpg-ssh-with-the-yubikey-5/][GPG/SSH with the YubiKey 5]]

-     Probably the next best guide I found after DrDuh's guide.
+     Another extensive guide.

    - [[https://www.andreagrandi.it/2017/09/30/configuring-offline-gnupg-masterkey-subkeys-on-yubikey/][Configuring an offline GnuPG master key and subkeys on YubiKey]]

    - [[https://shankarkulumani.com/2019/03/gpg.html][Starting with GPG and YubiKey]]

-     Probably the most "gentle" of the guides.

-*** Renewing subkeys
+## Renewing subkeys
 DrDuh's guide [[https://github.com/drduh/YubiKey-Guide#renewing-sub-keys][now covers subkey renewal]], which is much simpler than rotating keys.
 Note that once you've renewed your subkeys, you'll need to re-export your keys (including the public key, which will need to be updated in all the usual places), but you do *not* need to update the subkeys on the YubiKey.

-** Other useful information
+## Other useful information
    Debian's (and Debian developers') guides to using subkeys and why they're useful are probably the best resources on these topics, though they're not specific to YubiKeys (or even hardware keys at